-D W Tyerman and S R Mugford also hold directorships of other companies within the Thesis group and perform senior management roles within these companies.
-In particular, Thesis Asset Management Limited, which acts as an investment manager to the Scheme and for some authorised funds operated by the Manager.
+All directors are also directors of ConBrio Fund Partners Limited and members of the governing body of TUTMAN LLP, both authorised fund managers within the same group as the Manager.
+D W Tyerman, S R Mugford and S E Noone perform senior management functions within those entities.
+D W Tyerman and S R Mugford also hold directorships of other companies within the Thesis group and perform senior management functions within Thesis Asset Management Limited, which acts as an investment manager for some authorised funds operated by the Manager.

 D K Mytnik, V R Smith and N C Palios also hold non-executive directorships of other companies within the Thesis group.
-They and CJ Willson and G Stewart are not engaged in other business activities that are of significance to the Scheme.
+They and C J Willson and C A E Lawson are not engaged in other business activities that are of significance to the Scheme.